 I mean.
 There are so many reasons I think this idea is crazy.
-But firstly because botulinum toxin (Botox, for example) - the toxin used in anti-wrinkle injections - is a prescription-only medicine (POM) and, therefore, should only be prescribed (and at Glowday, we believe administered too) by a medically qualified aesthetic practitioner.
+But, firstly, because botulinum toxin (Botox is just one example) - the toxin used in anti-wrinkle injections - is a prescription-only medicine (POM) and, therefore, should only be prescribed (and at Glowday, we believe administered too) by a medically qualified aesthetic practitioner.
 When you go to see an aesthetic doctor, nurse, dentist or prescribing pharmacist, they will do a full and thorough consultation to check what treatment the client actually wants, and then, using their expertise, they determine whether or not it’s right for that individual.
 The toxin also needs to be stored correctly to keep it safe and effective.

 Medics train for years to inject to a high standard

 Secondly, the vast majority of medically qualified aesthetic practitioners train, train and train some more before they even feel ready to inject another human being.
 Not only do they have their medical background, thanks to which they have a great understanding of facial anatomy, but they also then top up this knowledge specifically with aesthetics-based skills.
 They’re constantly learning.
 And there’s a reason for that.
 It’s dangerous not to.
 While we might think we can follow instructions fairly easily - and I’m sure many of you have a really steady hand - the reality is that things could go very wrong, very quickly.
 We’ve all seen horror stories when it comes to injectables.
 Why would you want to be responsible for f*cking up your own face?